Choosing a care home

 There’s lots of care homes in Newcastle to choose from.
 To help you decide which care home is the best one for you look at:

-Care Quality Commission has a list of all registered care homes in Newcastle.
+Care Quality Commission (CQC) has a list of all registered care homes in Newcastle.
 They inspect care home and provide free, independent reports on the quality of the homes.
 This can help you make an informed choice.

 List of care homes commissioned by Newcastle City Council